-In certain circumstances (e.g., a Court of Justice judgment that has immediate impact on Office practice) the Office can amend the Guidelines in the fast-track procedure outside of the normal time frame outlined above.
-However, this procedure is the exception to the norm.
+In certain circumstances (e.g. a Court of Justice judgment that has immediate impact on Office practice) the Office will amend the Guidelines using a fast-track procedure outside the normal time frame outlined above.
+However, this procedure is an exception to the norm.